pittsburghaicamp/pittsburghaicamp/README.md

 Project Bounties, as we call them, are projects with monetary values attached.

+[Assemble AI Scholarship](https://assemblepgh.org/) is open for qualifying students in the Pittsburgh area.

 Summer Camp begins **June 17th, 2024** 🏴‍☠️

 - 🔭 We're currently working on agentic applications